-For the HKB 2022, BNPB intends to showcase the integrated and inclusive systems-based approach that enables more harmonized community-based disaster risk management (CBDRM) initiatives and ensures that they support areas with the highest risk and the most vulnerable populations.
-One of the key activities during the summit event of the HKB 2022 is to showcase testimonials from the spokespersons of those communities living close to the volcanic mountains of Mount Merapi (Jogja), Mount Agung (Bali), Mount Rinjani (NTB), Mount Kelud and Mount Semeru (East Java).
+For the 2022 HKB, BNPB intends to showcase the integrated and inclusive systems-based approach that enables more holistic community-based disaster risk management (CBDRM) initiatives and ensure that they support areas with the highest risk and the most vulnerable populations.
+One of the key activities during the summit event of the 2022 HKB is to showcase testimonies from the spokespersons of the communities living close to the volcanic mountains of Mount Merapi (Jogja), Mount Agung (Bali), Mount Rinjani (NTB), Mount Kelud and Mount Semeru (East Java).
 They will share valuable insights from their experiences in adopting CBDRM and/or the Welfare-Based Disaster Resilience Village model.
 The valuable insights will be collected and further developed into a handbook of best practices to be distributed by BNPB during the GPDRR event in May 2022.

-On this joyous occasion, a Regional report was released during the HKB peak event, through a symbolic handover ceremony by the Head of BNPB and Kirsten Bishop, Minister Counsellor of the Australian Embassy, to the attending key government officials.
+On this joyous occasion, a Regional report was released during the main event of HKB, through a symbolic handover ceremony by the Head of BNPB and Kirsten Bishop, Minister Counsellor of the Australian Embassy, to the attending key government officials.

-The report is a key output towards achieving one of the goals of the SIAP SIAGA Program which is to enhance collaboration between Australia and Indonesia to improve disaster risk management and humanitarian action in the Asia Pacific region and to enhance the resilience of people and communities likely to be affected by disasters and crises.
+The report is a key output towards achieving one of the goals of the SIAP SIAGA Program to enhance collaboration between Australia and Indonesia in improving disaster risk management and humanitarian action in the Asia Pacific region and to build the resilience of people and communities likely to be affected by disasters and crises.